Matteo1492/Matteo1492/README.md

 ### Hi there 👋

-please to not expect nothing to crazy on this side since I just started it :-)
+please do not expect nothing too crazy on this side since I just started it :-)

 About me:
 Data-driven problem solver with relevant working experience in several industries, areas and roles.